kdeyev/rpc-web-channel/README.md

 ~~~~~~
 # Getters/Setters

-RpcWebChannel allows the symplyfied access to getters and setter.
+rpc-web-channel allows the symplyfied access to getters and setter.
 The regular access looks like:
 ~~~~~~
  // Properties access
 object.setProperty("I'm setter").then(function (result) {